joealden/corum-docs/src/analysis/4-analysis/3-computationalMethods.md

 see posts in the sub-forum.
 This will most likely be handled on the server side, as in the end, I will want the subforum post list to be paginated.
 This means that a sort would require a re-fetch from the server, as the client will not have all the data at once.
-Graphcool provides a 'orderBy' parameter in their queries, so it will not be too complex to implement.
+Graphcool provides an 'orderBy' parameter in their queries, so it will not be too complex to implement.

 ## Use of Multiple Programming Paradigms